MaxGalindo150/deeprl/docs/source/introduction.rst

     # Evaluate the agent
     agent.evaluate()

-This example demonstrates how easy it is to get started with DeepRL by training an agent in a classic control environment.
+This example demonstrates how easy it is to get started with deeprl by training an agent in a classic control environment.

 **Next Steps:**
-To learn more about how to install DeepRL and set up your development environment, check out the **Installation** section.
+To learn more about how to install deeprl and set up your development environment, check out the **Installation** section.